Close associate of Imran Khan quits party and active politics after arrest - ExBulletin

 Addressing a press conference here, she condemned the violence following Khan’s arrest on May 9, adding that she had made a similar pledge in the High Court in Islamabad.

-“Not only the violence of May 9 and 10, but I have always condemned all kinds of violence, especially against institutions and symbols of the state such as the headquarters, the Supreme Court and Parliament,” he said. she declared.
+“Not only the violence of May 9 and 10, but I have always condemned all kinds of violence, especially against institutions and symbols of the state such as the General Headquarters, the Supreme Court and Parliament,” he said. she declared.

 She then announced that she would quit Khan’s Pakistan Tehreek-e-Insaf party as well as active politics, saying the arrest had harmed her health and her family.